peterberkenbosch/rails-starter-template/README.md

 $ bin/dev
 ```

-When using dip & overmind:
+When using dip:

 ```
-$ overmind s -f Procfile.dip.dev
+$ dip up web
 ```

 ## Code Guidelines